 Second, the Fourth District has held that the issue of causation is to be

-determined appraisal in a factually analogous scenario where the insurer agreed
+determined by appraisal in a factually analogous scenario where the insurer agreed

 to repair ensuing damages to the interior of a home.
 In People’s Trust Insurance Co.